-In evaluating the request, the Accessibility Services Coordinator will consult with the Director of Residence Life and the Director of Counseling, as necessary, to determine whether the requested accommodation is necessary and reasonable.
+In evaluating the request, the Accessibility Services Coordinator will receive and review the supporting confidential documentation and consult with the Director of Residence Life to determine whether the requested accommodation is necessary and reasonable.
+As part of the process, an intake meeting with be scheduled with the student to gather further details of the request.
 Individuals with a disability who reside in college housing who believe they need a disability related accommodation must complete an Accommodation Request Form.

 Information for the Student:

-- If the need for accommodation arises when an individual already resides in college housing, the student should contact the Accessibility Services Coordinator as soon as possible.
+- If the need for an accommodation arises when an individual already resides in college housing, the student should contact the Accessibility Services Coordinator as soon as possible.
 Wilson College cannot guarantee that it will be able to meet the accommodation needs during the semester or term in which the request is received.

 - Requests for housing accommodations must be renewed on an annual basis.

 1. Complete the Accommodation Request Form and submit to the Accessibility Services Coordinator along with supporting documentation from an appropriate health care provider.